w3tecch/typeorm-seeding/README.md

 }
 ```

+Until [this issue](https://github.com/w3tecch/typeorm-seeding/issues/119) is closed, seeder files must not contain any other export statement besides the one that exports the seeder class.

 ## ❯ Installation

 Before using this TypeORM extension please read the [TypeORM Getting Started](https://typeorm.io/#/) documentation.
 This explains how to setup a TypeORM project.